lloesche/valheim-server-docker/README.md

 | `WORLD_NAME` | `Dedicated` | Name of the world without `.db/.fwl` file extension |
 | `SERVER_PASS` | `secret` | Password for logging into the server - min.
 5 characters! |
 | `SERVER_PUBLIC` | `1` | Whether the server should be listed in the server browser (`1`) or not (`0`) |
-updates.
-Note that Github has an API rate limit of 60 req/hour.
-So setting this to less than 60 will result in errors if V+ is enabled. |
 | `UPDATE_CRON` | `*/15 * * * *` | [Cron schedule](https://en.wikipedia.org/wiki/Cron#Overview) for update checks (disabled if set to an empty string or if the legacy `UPDATE_INTERVAL` is set) |
 | `RESTART_CRON` | `0 5 * * *` | [Cron schedule](https://en.wikipedia.org/wiki/Cron#Overview) for server restarts (disabled if set to an empty string) |
 | `TZ` | `Etc/UTC` | Container [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) |